coq-community/trocq/README.md

 As Trocq is a prototype, it is currently unreleased, and depends on a [custom version](https://github.com/ecranceMERCE/coq-elpi/tree/strat) of Coq-Elpi.
-There is not yet a dedicated way to install it.
+It is not yet packaged in Opam or Nix, but will be in the near future.

-There are however three ways to develop it and experiment with it, they are documented in the [GETTING_STARTED.md file](GETTING_STARTED.md).
+There are however three ways to develop it and experiment with it, they are documented in the [INSTALL.md file](INSTALL.md).

 ## Documentation